gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 ----------------------
 .. index:: Static_Dispatch_Tables

-[GNAT] This restriction ensures at compile time that all the artifacts associated with dispatch tables can be placed in read-only memory.
+[GNAT] This restriction checks at compile time that all the artifacts associated with dispatch tables can be placed in read-only memory.

 SPARK_05